timm/silon/README.md

 The more you have, the more you are occupied.
 The less you have, the more free you are.
 -- Mother Teresa

+It is always the nearest, plainest and simplest principles that learned men comprehend last.
+-- Elbert (Green) Hubbard

 Give me the fruitful error any time, full of seeds, bursting with its own corrections.
 You can keep your sterile truth for yourself.
 --  Vilfredo Pareto

 In my view, aiming at simplicity and lucidity is a moral duty of all intellectuals: lack of clarity is a sin, and pretentiousness is a crime.
 --  Karl Raimund Popper

 Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius — and a lot of courage to move in the opposite direction.